 - Taste memory: Food and beverage samples are used to sharpen coffee flavor and texture identification and recall.

-- Acid identification: primary coffee taste acids (malic, citric, acetic, phosphoric, quinic, chlorogenic, lactic) are sampled at varying intensities and in combination, both in plain water and coffee, to assess impact of the perception of flavor
+- Organic acid identification: primary coffee taste acids (malic, citric, acetic, phosphoric, quinic, chlorogenic, lactic) are sampled at varying intensities and in combination, both in plain water and coffee, to assess impact of the perception of flavor

 - Coffee defects: clean coffee samples are tainted with common defects at low and high inensity for practice in defect detection and identification